 The great street photographers, from Atget onwards, inspire me.
 When I go out shooting, I’m interested in catching or in being caught by the unexpected, in “organizing the rectangle” as Sergio Larrain put it.
 My first major influences were Henri Cartier-Bresson, Robert Frank, Lee Friedlander, and Helen Levitt; in the past few years, I have been engaged with conceptual considerations as well.

-I also write frequently on photography, with published essays on Gueorgui Pinkhassov, Dina Kelberman, and the uses of Google.
-I wrote the introduction to Double Negative, a novel by Ivan Vladislavic loosely-based on the photographic practice of David Goldblatt, as well as introductions to books of photography by Alex Webb, Rebecca Norris Webb, Howard French, Richard Renaldi, and Zun Lee, and I have published essays on a number of photographic subjects, including Gueorgui Pinkhassov, Dina Kelberman, and the uses of Google and Instagram for photography.
+I also write frequently on photography, primarily as the photography critic for the New York Times Magazine.
+Before my Times role, I wrote the introduction to Double Negative, a novel by Ivan Vladislavic loosely-based on the photographic practice of David Goldblatt, as well as introductions to books of photography by Alex Webb, Rebecca Norris Webb, Howard French, Richard Renaldi, and Zun Lee, and I have published essays on a number of photographic subjects, including Gueorgui Pinkhassov, Dina Kelberman, and the uses of Google and Instagram for photography.